Lupçi i Epërm: Kosovo War

 During the Kosovo War, the town was under firm control of local Territorial Defence unit under coordination of Kosovo Liberation Army.

 During the time of conflict number of civilians was seeking shelter in the area.
 It was reported that UNHCR arranged delivery of food and blankets for the IDPs scattered at Gornje Ljupče.
-Because of its central position in the gorge of Kaçanoll river area, which was under complete control of KLA, it was relatively a safe area with the distance of around 7 km (except during May 1999) from the Donje Ljupče frontline between KLA and Serbian forces.
+Because of its central position in the gorge of Kaçanoll river area, which was under complete control of KLA, it was relatively a safe area with the distance of around 7 km (except during May 1999) from the Lupçi i poshtëm frontline between KLA and Serbian forces.
 On `15 1999, during the air campaign of NATO on targets in FR Yugoslavia, NATO airplanes landed four missiles against Yugoslav forces surrounding the village.

 According to the Serbian sources, area which included also nearby villages, was scene of around three thousand local non-uniformed armed force.